Blue Angels: Aircraft

-The team flew the McDonnell Douglas F/A-18 Hornet for 34 years from 1986 through 2020.
-The team currently flies the Boeing F/A-18 Super Hornet.
+The team flies the Boeing F/A-18 Super Hornet.

 In August 2018, Boeing was awarded a contract to convert nine single-seat F/A-18E Super Hornets and two F/A-18F two-seaters for Blue Angels use.
-Modifications to each F/A-18E/F include removal of the weapons and replacement with a tank that contains smoke-oil used in demonstrations and outfitting the control stick with a spring system for more precise aircraft control input.
+Modifications include removal of the weapons and replacement with a tank that contains smoke-oil used in demonstrations and outfitting the control stick with a spring system for more precise control input.
 Control sticks are tensioned with 40 lb of force to allow the pilot minimal room for non-commanded movement of the aircraft.
-Each modified F/A-18 remains in the fleet and can be returned to combat duty aboard an aircraft carrier within 72 hours.
+Each modified F/A-18 remains in the fleet and can be returned to combat duty within 72 hours.
 As converted aircraft were delivered, they were used for testing maneuvers starting in mid 2020.
 The team's Super Hornets became operational by the beginning of 2021, their 75th anniversary year.

-The show's narrator flies Blue Angels No. 7, a two-seat F/A-18F Hornet, to show sites.
-The Blues use these jets for backups, and to give demonstration rides to VIP (civilians).
+The show's narrator, Blue Angels No. 8, flies a two-seat (F/A-18F Super Hornet), to show sites.
+The Blues use these jets for backups or spares, and to give demonstration rides to civilian VIPs.
 Usually, two back seats rides are available at each air show; one goes to a member of the press, and the other to the "Key Influencer".
-The No. 4 slot pilot often flies the No. 7 aircraft in Friday's "practice" so that pilots from the fleet and future team members can experience the show.
+The No. 4 Slot Pilot often flies the No. 7 aircraft in Friday's "practice" so that pilots from the fleet and future team members can experience the show.

-The Blue Angels use a United States Marine Corps Lockheed C-130J Super Hercules, nicknamed "Fat Albert", for their logistics, carrying spare parts, equipment, and to carry support personnel between shows.
+In 2020, the United States Marine Corps Blue Angels purchased a surplus Royal Air Force Lockheed C-130J Super Hercules (RAF registration ZH885, US registration 170000) as the new "Fat Albert", for their logistics, carrying spare parts, equipment, and to carry support personnel between shows.

+Historical

+F6F Hellcat

+The Hellcat was the first aircraft flown.
+The pilots were advanced flight instructors who had flown the aircraft in war.
+The F6F-5s were painted in dark navy blue with gold lettering and made first flight demonstration on May 10, 1946.

+F8F Bearcat

+The Bearcat began flying towards the end of the first season for the team.
+It was their last propeller-driven aircraft and the first to fly the diamond formation.
+The Bearcats first appeared in Denver in August 1946.

+F9F-2 Panther

+The Panther was the first jet.
+After a temporary disbandment for the Korean War, with the unit serving with VMF-191, when reactivated on Oct.
+25, 1951 the F9F-5 Panther returned to service.

+F-9 Cougar

+In the winter of 1954/55 the Angles began flying the Cougar, serving until the middle of 1957.